 Incredible spices at a reasonable price at our local Woodman’s (though you have to look for them).
-I must confess that, aside from the quality of the product, what got me to try them was the label of each spice on the jar lid – wicked helpful if, as do I, you use an old wooden coke bottle case as your spice rack.
+I must confess that, aside from the quality of the product, what got me to try them was the label of each spice on the jar lid – wicked helpful if, as do I, you use an old wooden coke bottle case (or two) as your spice rack.

 Jewel, our everyday market of choice, offers these wonderful discs o’ meaty goodness in two sizes (More Than Enough for Any Sane Human Being, and HUGE) in the butcher case.
 They are our burger of choice for at-home consumption – whether I decide to serve ‘em up plain with melted pimiento cheese and grilled onion and jalapeño; or soak ‘em in pineapple teriyaki sauce and do Banzai Burgers – it’s all good.

 Smoked Brown Sugar